How is Zeffy free?

 Once you’ve identified companies you want to partner with, approach them and secure your corporate partnerships.
 Here are the steps to an effective sponsorship request.

-Evaluating each option on the list is important to picking corporate sponsors who are the right fit for your charitable organization and are more likely to say yes.
+Evaluating each option on the list is essential to picking corporate sponsors who are the right fit for your charitable organization and are more likely to say yes.

 Ensure you choose a sponsoring company that aligns with your mission.
 If the company's values relate to your charity, it will likely offer support.